 Choose a clean, professional design, and be sure to apply it consistently throughout your presentation.
 Style all your titles, subheadings, body text, and topics similarly.
 Don’t change colors, fonts, or design abruptly.
 This way, your audience is more focused on the message you’re delivering rather than the way it’s laid out.
 To ensure consistency, you can use premade layouts that you simply drop your content into.
-Prezi offers a variety of attention-grabbing backgrounds and templates you can use to make a presentation that’s cohesive and visually appealing.
+Prezi offers a variety of attention-grabbing presentation backgrounds and presentation templates you can use to make a successsful presentation that’s cohesive and visually appealing.

 3. Rely heavily on visuals

 It only takes about 1/4th of a second for the human brain to process and attach meaning to a symbol.
 By comparison, it takes us an average of 6 seconds to read 20-25 words.
-Get your message across quickly and effectively by using powerful visuals and just a couple of lines (or even just a few words) of text.
+A successful presentation gets your message across quickly and effectively by using powerful visuals and just a couple of lines (or even just a few words) of text.
 Give people context and something to look at, then make sure the majority of your presentation is spoken.
 This way, you’ll be able to spend more time making eye contact and building rapport with your audience as opposed to reading lines of text off a screen.

 4. Ditch the cheesy effects

 Gone are the days of animated clip art and clunky transitions in professional presentations.
 Tacky embellishments and tired effects will only detract from your delivery, whereas fluid movement between topics, and dynamic features such as Prezi’s zoom reveal and special effects, will elevate it.
-A good presentation features simple, large text; powerful visuals; and clean effects meant to highlight the topic.
+A successful presentation features simple, large text; powerful visuals; and clean effects meant to highlight the topic.
 This puts the focus solely on your message and delivery.